Memory-aware curriculum federated learning for breast cancer classification: Methods

 \subsection{Memory-aware curriculum federated learning}

 We propose to incorporate CL to improve the classification performance of the federated adversarial learning approach.
 In particular, the implementation of the curriculum is in the form of a data scheduler.
 A data scheduler is a mechanism that controls the order and pace of the training samples presented to the optimizer.
-We follow our previous work \cite{Jimenez2020CLPriorUncertainty} and tailor it for the federated setting.
+Building from our previous work \cite{Jimenez2020CLPriorUncertainty} we design a CL approach adapted to the federated setting.
 In the following, we introduce the required components to define our CL method.
 We formalize the definition of the data scheduler through three components: a scoring function $\rho$, curriculum probabilities $\gamma$, and a permutation function $\pi$, and provide further details in the next paragraph.

 The key element of our approach is the scoring function $\rho$, which is specific for FL.
 The scoring function $\rho$ assigns a score to every sample, which normalized becomes a curriculum probability $\gamma$.
-These probabilities are then used to sample the training set $\{X,Y\}$.
+These probabilities are then used to sample the training set $\{X,Y\}$: the higher the probability, the more likely the sample is earlier presented to the optimizer.
 The sampling operation establishes a permutation $\pi$ determining the reordered dataset $\{X_{\pi},Y_{\pi}\}$, finally fed in mini-batches to the optimizer.

 We consider a dynamic approach in which the scoring values are computed at every epoch $e$ for every training sample $k$.
 We get the predictions at every site $n$, before and after the communication between the models, obtaining local and global predictions $\hat{y}_L$, $\hat{y}_G$, respectively.
-To avoid forgetting in the FL setting, our scoring function $\rho$ assigns higher values (thus higher curriculum probabilities $\gamma$) to samples that were forgotten.
+To improve model consistency in the FL setting, our scoring function $\rho$ assigns higher values (thus higher curriculum probabilities $\gamma$) to samples that were forgotten.
+We consider that a sample was forgotten when its prediction changed to incorrect after the global model was deployed.
 The order in which samples are presented to the optimizer is determined by the curriculum probabilities $\gamma$.
 Our function is defined as: